Simulate networks in Android Automotive OS (AAOS)

 Execute simulation

-To execute a network simulation, the adb commands in the NetworkSimulation.sh script file use command line arguments to set desired values.
+To execute a network simulation, the adb commands in the NetworkSimulation.sh script file use command line arguments to set values.

 To specify the latency, bandwidth, and packet loss you want to simulate, run the NetworkSimulation.sh script with the following command line arguments: